 For a convenient, family-friendly stay, Hyatt Place Mystic sits right across from Olde Mistick Village, putting dining and shopping just steps away.

-If the Mystic Aquarium is the main event, Hilton Mystic is a solid pick, especially for families with little ones.
+If the Mystic Aquarium is the main event, Hilton Mystic is a solid pick, especially for families with little ones and even has a “dive-in” movie on the weekends.

 Want something more private?
 Harbor View Landing offers charming waterfront cottages with scenic views, perfect for a spring break escape.